 Key takeaway: 95 percent of project managers use two or more total tools for project management.

-Previous research on the project management software market led us to believe that although small businesses are most likely to buy and use project management software, there is a disconnect between the tools that are available in the market and the processes that project managers use in their daily work.
+Previous research on the project management software market led us to believe that small businesses are most likely to buy and use project management software.
+Unfortunately, there also seemed to be a disconnect between the tools that are available in market and the processes that project managers use in their daily work.

 These numbers don’t surprise some project management software vendors.
 Andrew Filev, CEO of Wrike, believes that most project management software supports built-in workflows that are out of touch with how today’s project managers work.
-Filev says that the diverse needs of modern projects vary depending on the type of project, manager, and team:
+Filev says that modern projects have more diverse needs that vary depending on each project, manager, and team:

 “The fact that 74 percent of [project managers] use multiple tools for project management is mirrored in our customer base.”

 Despite these challenges, Filev says they can be eased if project managers shop for software that integrates with the other cloud-based products that they use most often.
 This protects project managers from having to wrangle with disparate data and systems for project management, marketing, customer management, and others.

 “One project may have components managed in a marketing-specific project management tool, tasks managed in an IT-focused project management tool, and aspects that are managed by the tasking engines in CRMs or help desk systems,” Filev says.
 “An unlucky [project manager] would need to utilize all of these tools to get the big picture view or to update the unifying Gantt chart.